Orontes IV

 Orontes IV (Old Persian: *Arvanta-) was the son of King Arsames and is recorded as ruling Armenia from inscriptions found at the historic capital of the Orontid dynasty, Armavir.
-He was the founder of the city of Yervandashat.
+He was the founder of the city of Yervandashat and Ervandakert.

 In his reign the religious site of Bagaran was founded.
 Large bronze statues in the Hellenistic style of the gods, Zeus (Aramazd), Artemis (Anahit) and Herakles (Vahagn) were brought there and set up in temples dedicated to them.
 He is also said to have founded a shrine at Armavir dedicated to Apollo (Mithra), a golden statue of four horses pulling a chariot with Apollo as god of the Sun.
 This was later destroyed by the Sassanid Persian army in the 4th century AD.